 How do you make that transition?
 What is the actual process behind the whole thing?

-Let's go through each one of these and find out which one resonates with you, because each one of these has to be met or matched up against what we call your Risk Tolerance Profile:
+Each one of these approaches has to be matched up against what we call your Risk Tolerance Profile.

 Risk Tolerance Profile